spencerahill/clim-change-course_2025/_sources/chapters/glossary.md

   (We don't cover it, but one can also define a *surface* CRE: how much the radiative imbalance at the *surface*, rather than at TOA, is affected by clouds.)

+control simulation
+  A simulation in a given {term}`climate model` with all boundary conditions including greenhouse gas concentrations held constant the whole time.

+  A.k.a. "control run"

+  Any variability the model simulates is necessarily due to natural, {term}`internal variability`

+  (Whereas in, for example, an SSP-forced simulation or doubled CO2 simulation, the model behavior has contributions from both natural variability and the imposed {term}`radiative forcing`.)

 cumulonimbus
   The deep clouds that extend from the surface sometimes all the way up to the {term}`tropopause, where they spread out laterally.
 This gives them the overall shape reminiscent of a blacksmith's anvil, and hence the upper horizontally expansive part is called a cloud *anvil*.